taiseidev/multi-async-value/README.md

 ## Overview

 The multi_async_value package provides a set of extension functions on the AsyncValue class from the Riverpod package.
-These functions allow for the combination of multiple AsyncValue instances into a single AsyncValue that contains a tuple of the results.
+These functions allow for the combination of multiple AsyncValue instances into a single AsyncValue that contains a record of the results.
 This is particularly useful in scenarios where you need to handle multiple asynchronous operations and render their results simultaneously in your Flutter application.

 ## Features
 - Grouping of AsyncValues: Combine two or more AsyncValue instances into a single AsyncValue.